pedro757/pedro757/README.md

 - 🔭 I’m currently working on open source projects (For Fun).
 - 🌱 I’m currently learning Rust.
-- 👯 I’m looking to collaborate on Neovim community.
+- 👯 I’m looking to collaborate on the Neovim community.